test-fullautomation/python-jsonpreprocessor/packagedoc/additional_docs/Description.rst

 .. code::

    //*****************************************************************************
-   //  Author: ROBFW-AIO Team
+   //  Author: Author_of_the_file
    //
-   //  This file defines all common global parameters and will be included to all
+   //  This file defines some paramters and will be included to other
-   //  test config files
+   //  JSON files.
    //*****************************************************************************
    {
      "Project": "name_of_prject",